 Damage to the vagus nerve can be caused by diabetes, excessive alcohol use, prescription, OTC and recreational drug use, upper respiratory viral infections, botox injections, heavy metal toxicity, or having part of the nerve damaged or severed accidentally during surgery or an operation.

 Activation of the vagus nerve influences the stress response, mood, immune function, digestion, and heart rate.
-Stimulating the vagus nerve has a calming influence on the heart and lungs and calms down the body’s hypothalamus-pituitary-adrenal axis, turning off the stress response.
+Stimulating the vagus nerve has a calming influence on the heart and lungs and calms down the body’s hypothalamus-pituitary-adrenal axis, turning off the stress response and restoring balance to the nervous system.

-Strengthening the vagus nerve and increasing vagal tone has been shown to improve many brain conditions and health conditions including:
+Strengthening the vagus nerve and increasing vagal tone has been shown to balance the nervous system, improve many brain conditions and health conditions including:

 Think of vagus nerve stimulation as a kind of mental hygiene that requires consistency and regular practice to be most effective.